 In what circumstances may a franchisee terminate a franchise relationship?

 A franchisee has a statutory right to terminate the franchise agreement under cooling-off provisions that have been significantly amended with effect as of 1 July 2021.
 The essence of the cooling-off arrangement is that a franchisee is entitled to terminate the franchise agreement within 14 days of entering into the agreement or making any payment under the agreement.
 However, the new provisions potentially link the cooling-off period to the provision of lease details or documentation and also now apply to franchisee-to-franchisee sales.

-From 1 July 2021, the franchisee may provide a written proposal to terminate at any time.
+The franchisee may also provide a written proposal to terminate at any time.
 Although this does not give the franchisee a specific right to terminate, it does create a framework that requires careful navigation by the franchisor.
 The franchisor must provide a substantive written response to any proposal within 28 days, including the franchisor’s reasons if the franchisor refuses to terminate on the grounds proposed.
 Both the franchisor and franchisee must act in good faith and a refusal to terminate on the grounds proposed may give rise to a dispute to which the alternative dispute resolution process applies.Renewal

 How are renewals of franchise agreements usually effected?
 Do formal or substantive requirements apply?